Telenipara

 Telenipara is a census town in Barrackpore II CD Block in Barrackpore subdivision of North 24 Parganas district in the state of West Bengal, India.
-It is close to Kolkata and also a part of Kolkata Urban Agglomeration.

 Geography

 Location

 Babanpur, Jafarpur, Mohanpur and Telenipara form a cluster of census towns around Barrackpore.

 96% of the population of Barrackpore subdivision (partly presented in the map alongside) live in urban areas.
 In 2011, it had a density of population of 10,967 per km2.
 The subdivision has 16 municipalities and 24 census towns.

 For most of the cities/ towns information regarding density of population is available in the Infobox.
 Population data is not available for neighbourhoods.
 It is available for the entire Municipal area and thereafter ward-wise.

 All places marked on the map are linked in the full-screen map.

 Police station

 Khardaha police station under Barrackpore Police Commissionerate has jurisdiction over Khardaha Municipal area and Barrackpore II CD Block.

 Post Office

 Sewli Teilinipara has a delivery sub post office, with PIN 700121 in the North Presidency Division of North 24 Parganas district in Calcutta region.
 Other post offices with the same PIN are Nilganj Bazaar, Beraberia and Suryapur.